agick/stm32tutorials/Chapter 1. Installing and setup/README.md

 ## What is STM32CubeIDE

-STM32CubeIDE is a IDE (Integrated Development Environment) for the STM32 microcontrollers.
-It is a software application that makes it easier to program your
+STM32CubeIDE is an IDE (Integrated Development Environment) for the STM32 microcontrollers.
+It is a software application that makes it easier to program your STM32 microcontrollers.